tanner-johnson2718/ESP32_Deluminator/esp32_sys_overview.md

     * is second cpu returning?
     * What cpu is running app code
     * What task is mapped to what cpu
+* Are their filedes?
+How does printf know where to go?